 PD = Data to be programmed at location PA.
 Data latches on the rising edge of WE# or CE#f pulse, whichever happens first.

 SADD = Address of the sector to be verified (in autoselect mode) or erased.
 Address bits A20-A12 uniquely select any sector.

-BA = Address of the bank that is being switched to autoselect mode, is in bypass mode, or is being erased.
+in bypass mode, or is being erased.